r-zander/Portfolio/pages/03.project/adclear-ui/project.md

 related_pages:
   - /project/adclear-loading-circle
 ---

-For nearly 4 years I have been **Lead Front End Developer** at [AdClear](https://www.adclear.de/).
-In this position I developed, implemented and managed three major versions of the companies data dashboard, called 'AdClear UI'.
+I joined [AdClear](https://www.adclear.de/) as **Junior Front End Developer** and within 4 years worked my way up to * *Lead Front End Developer**.
+In this time I developed, implemented and managed three major versions of the companies data dashboard, called 'AdClear UI'.
 The latest re-design is documented on the right.

 'AdClear UI' is the main access points for company clients to check their online marketing performance and customer journey analysis.